 Match Customer Profiles

-A fashion retailer used prescriptive analytics to successfully reduce aged inventory and increase sales by offering near end-of-season items to households that matched the style and age range of a likely buyer based on loyal household buying patterns.
+A fashion retailer used actionable intelligence to successfully reduce aged inventory and increase sales by offering near end-of-season items to households that matched the style and age range of a likely buyer based on loyal household buying patterns.
 For example, a targeted promotion could be sent for a white skirt offered to a 25-30 year old female at a 30% discount, enticing her to come into the store to take action now and she’ll be able to wear the skirt through the end of the summer.
-Without prescriptive analytics, a lot of retailers wait and then discount the item at 75% off for everyone and hope that same female shopper comes in, but now they’ve lost profits.
+Without actionable intelligence, a lot of retailers wait and then discount the item at 75% off for everyone and hope that same female shopper comes in, but now they’ve lost profits.

 Buy with Demand in Mind